Poland holds local elections in test for Tusk | Politics

 Poland holds local elections in test for Tusk

-He has painted victory on Sunday for his liberal Civic Coalition (KO), the largest grouping in the ruling alliance, as essential if Poland is to avoid sliding back towards nationalist rule under the Law and Justice party (PiS).
-"Our dream - once a beautiful dream, and today an increasingly better reality - may end overnight," he told a rally in Warsaw on Friday, before an election blackout began.
+Voter turnout at 1000 GMT was 16.5%, the country's electoral commission said.
+Tusk has painted victory on Sunday for his liberal Civic Coalition (KO), the largest grouping in the ruling alliance, as essential if Poland is to avoid sliding back towards nationalist rule under the Law and Justice party (PiS).

-"If someone believes that freedom, human rights, women's rights, democracy, free economy, self-government - that all this is permanent, will defend itself ... we will lose it all again."
-PiS has repeatedly rejected accusations that it undermined democracy and human rights.
+For Michal Warszycki, a 37-year-old AI engineer going to vote in northern Warsaw, Sunday's election was important for its influence on spending. "(The elections) will decide in what way public money is distributed, money from taxes... financing from the EU, how the person who will manage that, regardless of whether they are from the left or the right, will allocate it for the public good," he said.

 'YELLOW CARD' With the three groups that form the ruling coalition running on separate tickets, the vote is also a chance for Tusk to cement KO's dominance in government.